nguyenvanbapc66/frontend-test/README.md

 ## Rules

-- The application has to be developed using `Vue`.
+- The application has to be developed using Vue or React.

 - Split your code into logical reusable components.
 We want to see how you isolate your components.